Sam-Tracey/Programming-and-Scripting-2021/pands-project2021/README.md

 Minitab provides a GUI to browse for a file to open via Windows File Explorer.
-In Python we can read a comma-separated file into a Dataframe named ‘data’ using only a single line of code and the built-in functionality of the pandas module:
+In Python we can read a comma-separated file into a Dataframe named ‘data’ using only a single line of code and the built-in functionality of the pandas library:

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 data = pd.read_csv('iris.csv')